 Why does prolapse happen?

-What is the safest way to heal prolapse?
+What is the safest way to heal a prolapse?

-What are the best pelvic floor exercises to heal prolapse?
+What are the best pelvic floor exercises to handle a prolapse?

 Perifit keeps your pelvic floor strong